opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

 S. This is the test Throughput in Gbps

-T. This is the Latencey per Port
+T. This is the Latency per Port

 U. This is the CPU Utilization